|UEFA Cup winner in 1988|

 CB: Lucio (Brazil)

-Lucio was the star of Brazil 2002 World Cup winning Team.
-He earned 105 caps for Brazil between 2000 and 2011.
-He reached the Champions' League final with Bayer Leverkusen in 2002.
+Lucio was the star of the 2002 World Cup winning team.
+He earned 105 caps for Brazil between 2000 to 2011.
+He reached the UEFA Champions' League final with Bayer Leverkusen in 2002, but losing to Real Madrid.
 In 2004, he moved to Bayern Munich, where he won one German Cup and three Bundesliga titles.
-He also helped Inter Milan win the 2010 Champions League beating his former club Bayern Munich in the Final.
+He also helped Inter Milan to win the 2010 Champions League playing against his former club Bayern Munich in the Final.

 Known for his tough tackling and defensive positioning, Ramelow played professionally for Hertha BSC (1991-1995) and Bayer Leverkusen (1996 to 2008), during a 17 year career.
-The recipient of nearly 50 caps with Germany, he represented the nation at one World Cup and one European Championship.
+For Germany, he played 46 times.
+He represented the nation at the 2002 World Cup, where Germany reached the final against Brazil.
+He was an unused sub at the European Championship in 2000.

 LB: Jan Heintze (Denmark)